A Modern Theory of Cross-Validation through the Lens of Stability: Introduction

 \subsection{Cross-validation: A Brief History}

 The concept of cross-validation has existed for nearly a century.
 By definition, the test error can be estimated without bias if an independent dataset is available for evaluating the risk of a fitted model.
 In practice, this is commonly achieved by splitting the data into two parts: one for model fitting and the other for risk evaluation.
 This idea of sample splitting is the foundation of cross-validation and can be traced back as early as the 1930s.
 Larson \citep{larson1931shrinkage} was among the first to formally study this approach, noting the inherent optimism in regression analysis and emphasizing the importance of out-of-sample accuracy.
-As he observed: \begin{quote} ... ordinarily the practical employment of a regression equation involves its use with data other than those from which it was derived. \end{quote}
+As he observed: \begin{quote} \emph{\ldots\ ordinarily the practical employment of a regression equation involves its use with data other than those from which it was derived.} \end{quote}

 Since Larson’s initial proposal of sample splitting for out-of-sample risk estimation, the concept of cross-validation (CV) has emerged, evolved, and found application in various contexts.
 An early and clear formulation of leave-one-out cross-validation was provided by Mosteller and Tukey \citep{mosteller1968data}.
-Building on these developments, CV was later formalized as a general method for model assessment and selection in the works of \cite{Stone74,Geisser75}, which also offer additional historical insights into the use of CV during the 1950s and 1960s.
+Building on these developments, CV was later formalized as a general method for model assessment and selection in the works of \cite{Stone74,Geisser75}, which also provide additional historical insights into the use of CV during the 1950s and 1960s.
+Interestingly, cross-validation originated with an emphasis on \emph{predictive} accuracy rather than parameter estimation, as captured by Geisser’s observation \cite{Geisser75}: \begin{quote} \emph{\ldots\ the prediction of observables or potential observables is of much greater relevance than the estimation of what are often artificial constructs—parameters.} \end{quote}

 Since the mid-1970s, cross-validation (CV) has continued to find applications across nearly all areas of statistical inference and machine learning.
 Because CV requires only an estimator and a loss function, it is arguably the most broadly applicable method for assessing and comparing model quality.
 In contrast, alternative approaches often require specifying a likelihood function and/or a complexity measure for the candidate models.
 This simplicity has made CV a subject of study in its own right, with significant efforts devoted to understanding and enhancing its theoretical foundations and practical performance.
 The body of literature on the application, theory, and refinement of CV is extensive; therefore, we do not attempt a comprehensive review in this article.
 For a thorough survey of the CV literature from the 1970s through the 2010s, readers are encouraged to consult \cite{arlot2010survey}.